Stacced/SubclassMod/README.md

     max_players: 0
     # Health value
     health: 100
+    # Chance to be spawned as this role
+    spawn_percent: 50
     # Player display nickname and just class name that will be showed on spawn
     name: Seniour Scientist
     # Subclass description that will be showed on spawn